garethjohnsdesign/shaheen-baig-casting/README.md

-# Inside Retail
+# Shaheen Baig Casting

-Website for Inside Retail.
-Please go to [www.insideretail.com](http://insideretail.com) in case you want to take a look at the website.
+Website for Shaheen Baig Casting.
+Please go to [www.shaheenbaigcasting.com](http://www.shaheenbaigcasting.com) in case you want to take a look at the website.

 * * *